Page speed is a critical factor in digital marketing today.

 Therefore, we make the best of what we can afford at the time.
 Sure as we become known and trusted, so our revenue will increase and then perhaps we can afford the $140 that better web hosting costs.

-Of course, one should never neglect the importance of SEO in content, since it is this that helps your blog posts get onto page one.
+Of course, one should never neglect the importance of SEO in content, since it is this that helps your blog posts get on page one.

 As a blogger, you obviously want to make money, but remember the road from start to earning is a long one and every step along the journey depends upon SEO.